-Abnormally Extremely low values of total ozone columns (TOC) were recorded in January-February 2016 in the polar region of the Northern Hemisphere (Zvyagintsev et al., 2016; Manney and Lawrence, 2016).
+Extremely low values of total ozone columns (TOC) were recorded in January-February 2016 in the polar region of the Northern Hemisphere (Zvyagintsev et al., 2016; Manney and Lawrence, 2016).
 Observed low values were recorded long before the beginning of spring, when chemical destruction of ozone occurs periodically in the Northern Hemisphere as a result of a strong vortex and the long existence of polar stratospheric clouds (PSCs) (Manney et al., 2011).
-Early TOC anomalies in the TOC during the winter 2015/2016 winter make one wonder leads to the question whether chemical ozone destruction on the surface of polar stratospheric clouds, for which a long existence of PSCs is necessary, to be is completely responsible for the observed anomalies, or also other factors, especially dynamic ones, would have a greater have an important effect on the observed features.
-The analysis of the meteorological conditions during the winter 2015/2016 winter showed that during this period the lower polar stratosphere was extremely cold, which created a potential for a record

-&lt;sup>1 Saint-Petersburg State University, 7/9, Universitetskaya Emb., St Petersburg, 199034, Russia ozone depletion in the spring of 2016, but a strong sudden stratospheric warming in early March 2016 destroyed the polar vortex and prevented formation of a spring ozone anomaly (Manney and Lawrence, 2016).
+Early TOC anomalies during the winter 2015/2016 leads to the question whether chemical ozone destruction, for which a long existence of PSCs is necessary, is completely responsible for the observed anomalies, or also other factors, especially dynamic ones, have an important effect on the observed features.
+The analysis of the meteorological conditions during the winter 2015/2016 showed that during this period the lower polar stratosphere was extremely cold, which created a potential for a record ozone depletion in the spring of 2016, but a strong sudden stratospheric warming in early March 2016 destroyed the polar vortex and prevented formation of a spring ozone anomaly (Manney and Lawrence, 2016).
 Nevertheless, during the entire winter of 2015/2016 in the northern part of Russia, the ozone content was lower than in previous years, and the depth of short-term ozone anomalies in January and February 2016 was comparable to the depth of the ozone mini-holes of the spring of 2011.